pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 - `oidc_provider_settings` (Attributes) The OpenID Provider settings. (see [below for nested schema](#nestedatt--idp_browser_sso--oidc_provider_settings))
 - `sign_authn_requests` (Boolean) Determines whether SAML authentication requests should be signed.
 - `slo_service_endpoints` (Attributes Set) A list of possible endpoints to send SLO requests and responses. (see [below for nested schema](#nestedatt--idp_browser_sso--slo_service_endpoints))
-- `sso_application_endpoint` (String) Application endpoint that can be used to invoke single sign-on (SSO) for the connection.
-This is a read-only parameter.
 - `sso_oauth_mapping` (Attributes) IdP Browser SSO OAuth Attribute Mapping (see [below for nested schema](#nestedatt--idp_browser_sso--sso_oauth_mapping))
 - `sso_service_endpoints` (Attributes Set) The IdP SSO endpoints that define where to send your authentication requests.
 Only required for SP initiated SSO.
 This is required for SAML x.x and WS-FED Connections. (see [below for nested schema](#nestedatt--idp_browser_sso--sso_service_endpoints))
 - `url_whitelist_entries` (Attributes Set) For WS-Federation connections, a whitelist of additional allowed domains and paths used to validate wreply for SLO, if enabled. (see [below for nested schema](#nestedatt--idp_browser_sso--url_whitelist_entries))

+Read-Only:

+- `sso_application_endpoint` (String) Application endpoint that can be used to invoke single sign-on (SSO) for the connection.
+This is a read-only parameter.

 <a id="nestedatt--idp_browser_sso--adapter_mappings"></a>
 ### Nested Schema for `idp_browser_sso.adapter_mappings`